June 28, 2016

 First, take a look at your test plan holistically.
 When do you want to start testing?
 From there, work backwards to determine how far in advance you’ll need to start creating your testing materials.

-Waterfall Planning Timeline*
+Waterfall Test Planning Timeline*

 Here’s a timeline for the average-sized build in a traditional Waterfall implementation: